-The time may come, even in the first year of a relationship, when it's evident to one or both sides that a parting of the ways is necessary.
+When it's evident to the library board or the library director continued employment is not in the best interest of the community, a parting of the ways is necessary.
 Any board decision needs to be fair and impartial, to avoid the risk of litigation.
-Guard against snap judgments, such as decisions made on the basis of a single complaint, or action based on opinion rather than fact.
-The director, of course, can decide to resign at any time (even if there is an employment contract, it may not be enforceable).
-Whatever the reason, unless you're sure the problem can be worked out and can convince the director of this, it seldom works to ask a director to stay.
+Guard against snap judgments.
+The director can decide to resign at any time even if there is an employment contract.